Are you in pain? If the answer is yes, we ask that you stop and take a moment to really listen to what your body is telling you.

 Sign up for our newsletter if you want periodic reminders to get linked up with helpful LIVESTRONG.COM articles and tips.

-Readers — Are you joining us in the 30-Day Slim Down Challenge?
-If so, what is your weight-loss goal?
-Have you ever done a weight loss fitness challenge group before?
-How did it go for you?
-Have you joined our LIVESTRONG.COM 30-Day Slim Down Group on Facebook?
-Leave a comment below and let us know.
+Readers — Are you joining us in the 30-Day Get Lean in 2017 Challenge?
+If so, what's your weight-loss goal?
+Have you ever done a weight-loss challenge group before?
+How did it go?
+Have you joined our LIVESTRONG.COM Challenge Group on Facebook?
+Leave a comment below and let us know!